Porkkala Naval Base: History

 On 1 November 1944, the headquarters and other assets of the 55th Rifle Division were converted into the 1st Mozyr Red Banner Naval Infantry Division of the Baltic Fleet at Oranienbaum.
 Its subordinate units were renumbered.
 The 107th Rifle Regiment became the 1st Regiment, the 111th Rifle Regiment became the 2nd Regiment, and the 228th became the 3rd Regiment.
 The 185th Tank Regiment became the 1st Tank Regiment and the 84th Artillery became the 1st Artillery.
 The division formed the garrison of the Porkkala Naval Base.

-In 1948, the division became the 1st Machine Gun Artillery Division of the Baltic Fleet.
+In 1948, postwar changes were made: the division became the 1st Machine Gun Artillery Division of the Soviet Baltic Fleet.
 The 1st Regiment became the 51st Machine Gun Artillery Regiment, the 2nd Regiment the 54th, and the 3rd Regiment the 57th.
 The 1st Tank Regiment was renumbered as the 194th and the 1st Artillery was renumbered as the 414th.
 The 53rd and 60th Machine Gun Artillery Regiments were added to the division after being formed from ground units.
 The division included 16,000 soldiers, occupying 280 machine gun and 208 artillery bunkers.
-In 1955, negotiations for a Soviet withdrawal began, and the division began disbanding in August 1955.
+In 1955, Finland began negotiations for a Soviet withdrawal, and the division began disbanding in August 1955.
 The process was completed in January 1956, when what remained of the division was disbanded at the Bobochinsky Camp in the Leningrad Military District.

 According to the armistice of 1944, the area was leased to the Soviet Union for 50 years.
 On February 10, 1947, the Paris peace treaty reaffirmed the Soviet Union's right to occupy this area until 1994.